DUI & Criminal Traffic

 Call to Learn About Our Effective Representation

 A conviction for Driving Under the Influence (DUI) puts you at risk for possible jail time, expensive fines, and driver’s license suspension.
 Even if you avoid jail time, losing your driver’s license makes getting to work very difficult.
-If you've been arrested for DUI in Arizona, contact a Tucson DUI lawyer right away to ensure that your rights are protected.
+If you've been arrested for DUI in Arizona, contact a DUI lawyer in Tucson right away to ensure that your rights are protected.

 The Law Office of Carlos A. Medina, PLLC, provides legal representation to clients like yourself, whether it’s your first, second, or third DUI.